Mayedl10/MindVomit/README.md

   - "g" Sets the only available variable to the value of the currently selected slot.
   - "w" Sets the value of the currently selected slot to the only variables value
   - "i" A constant which gets defined before running the code.
 "Input"
+  - "n" Newline, enters a new line in output

   The constant and the variable can only hold a value from "0" to "255"

+ If-statements:
+  - "L" opens an if-statement
+  - "J" closes an if-statement
+  - The code inside an if statement only runs if the currently selected slot at the "L" is not "0".

  Loops:
   - "(" signals the opening of a loop.
 Corresponds to ")".
   - ")" signals the closing of a loop.
 Corresponds to "(".